 - Meet Our Faculty: Kayti PfaffleI have 18 years of experience in education, including teaching all levels of Spanish, Spanish for Heritage Speakers, and English as a Second Language (ESL).
 I have a Bachelor’s degree in Spanish and a Master’s […] Read More

-- Value of an Integrated Learning Capstone ExperienceThe Master of Education capstone experience for candidates seeking a Principal Endorsement prepares them to promote the success of the schools they lead using a problem-solving process known as action research.
-Action research supports continuous […] Read More
+- Value of an Integrated Learning Capstone ExperienceThe Master of Education in Leadership, Teaching, and Learning capstone experience for candidates seeking a Principal Endorsement prepares them to promote the success of the schools they lead using a problem-solving process known as action […] Read More

 Nebraska Board Certified Teachers